 I’ve been dealing with the relationship stress for five months now.
 If anything nothing has made the situation better.
 I left my husband’s house two months ago and have been living at my dad’s since.

-I knew my birthday this year was going to be a bit sad as my close family is upset (and somewhat angry) with me for the situation I brought up upon my 5-months old marriage and both sides of families.
+I knew my birthday this year was going to be a bit sad as my close family is upset (and somewhat angry) with me for the situation I brought upon mime as well as my husband’s family.

 I was feeling ashamed and somewhat guilty for having to stay at my dad’s house.
 When my dad didn’t wish me on my birthday, things started to get worse.